Optimal Lojasiewicz-Simon inequalities and Morse-Bott Yang-Mills energy functions: Introduction

 \section{Introduction}

-Since its discovery by {\L}ojasiewicz in the context of analytic functions on Euclidean spaces \cite[Proposition 1, p.
-92]{Lojasiewicz_1965} and subsequent generalization by Simon to a class of analytic functions on certain H\"older spaces \cite[Theorem 3]{Simon_1983}, the \emph{{\L}ojasiewicz--Simon gradient inequality} has played a significant role in analyzing questions such as \begin{inparaenum}[\itshape a\upshape)] \item global existence, convergence, and analysis of singularities for solutions to nonlinear evolution equations that are realizable as gradient-like systems for an energy function, \item uniqueness of tangent cones, and \item energy gaps and discreteness of energies. \end{inparaenum} For a survey of applications of the {\L}ojasiewicz--Simon gradient inequality to gradient flows for real analytic functions on Banach spaces, including energy functions arising in applied mathematics, geometric analysis, or mathematical physics, we refer the reader to our article \cite{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6} and monograph \cite{Feehan_yang_mills_gradient_flow_v4}.
+Since its discovery by {\L}ojasiewicz in the context of analytic functions on Euclidean spaces\footnote{The first page number refers to the version of {\L}ojasiewicz's original manuscript mimeographed by IHES while the page number in parentheses refers to the cited LaTeX version of his manuscript prepared by M. Coste and available on the Internet.} \cite[Proposition 1, p.
+92 (67)]{Lojasiewicz_1965} and subsequent generalization by Simon to a class of analytic functions on certain H\"older spaces \cite[Theorem 3]{Simon_1983}, the \emph{{\L}ojasiewicz--Simon gradient inequality} has played a significant role in analyzing questions such as \begin{inparaenum}[\itshape a\upshape)] \item global existence, convergence, and analysis of singularities for solutions to nonlinear evolution equations that are realizable as gradient-like systems for an energy function, \item uniqueness of tangent cones, and \item energy gaps and discreteness of energies. \end{inparaenum} For a survey of applications of the {\L}ojasiewicz--Simon gradient inequality to gradient flows for real analytic functions on Banach spaces, including energy functions arising in applied mathematics, geometric analysis, or mathematical physics, we refer the reader to our article \cite{Feehan_Maridakis_Lojasiewicz-Simon_Banach} and monograph \cite{Feehan_yang_mills_gradient_flow_v4}.

-In this article, which complements \cite{Feehan_yangmillsenergygap, Feehan_yangmillsenergygapflat}, we establish optimal gradient inequalities of {\L}ojasiewicz--Simon type for the Yang--Mills and self-dual Yang--Mills energy functions and for $C^2$ functions on Banach spaces that are Morse--Bott near a critical point.
+In this article, which complements \cite{Feehan_yangmillsenergygap, Feehan_yangmillsenergygapflat_aim}, we establish optimal gradient inequalities of {\L}ojasiewicz--Simon type for the Yang--Mills and self-dual Yang--Mills energy functions and for $C^2$ functions on Banach spaces that are Morse--Bott near a critical point.
 These inequalities are proved by direct analysis and, in particular, none are proved by reduction to a {\L}ojasiewicz gradient inequality that is known to hold in finite dimensions.
 Optimal gradient inequalities (exponent $1/2$) are important because they imply that the gradient flow converges at an exponential (rather than power law) rate to the critical set \cite{Feehan_yang_mills_gradient_flow_v4}.